 You will not need a permanent, dedicated water supply for your hot tub, but obviously, you will need some method of filling it.

 However, most people with a hot tub in their backyard will fill it with a garden hose hooked up to a convenient faucet.
-I even filled my first hot tub with a garden hose even though it was located indoors.
+Even though it was indoors, I even filled my first hot tub with a garden hose.

 You could even fill it with a bucket if you felt so inclined, had a strong back and a few hours to spare.

-How long does it take to fill a hot tub with a garden hose?
+How long does filling a hot tub with a garden hose take?

 How long to fill the hot tub with a hose will vary depending on your area’s water pressure.